Jared-Chan/risc-v-cpu/doc/technical_specification.md

       <td>R</td>
       <td>TIME</td>
       <td>
       The lower 32 bits of the time passed since an arbitrary start time in the past.
-The unit is microseconds if the CPU clock frequency is greater than or equal to 1 MHz.
-Otherwise, The unit is 1/(clock frequency) s.
+The unit is microseconds.
       </td>
     </tr>
     <tr>